Chloe070196/Chloe070196/README.md

 # Welcome !

-## Hello there, I'm Chloe, a full-stack developer
+## Hello there, I'm Chloe, a full-stack software developer

  with a passion for **solving real-life problems** using code.
 I started coding in July 2023 and joined Boolean UK, completing their **6-month, full-time, full-stack software development bootcamp**, and I have not stopped since then.